Tenpō Reforms: Overview

-An annual calendar (年中行事 nenjū gyōji) was set up during this period to bring order to Japanese society.
+In Mito domain, an annual calendar (年中行事 nenjū gyōji) was set up during this period to bring order to society.
 Families were required to register themselves at the nearest Shinto shrine annually on the 16th of the first and seventh months.
 A Shinto festival (muramura jingi), meeting (jingi kasihū) or pilgrimage (muramura kamimōde) was scheduled once a month.
 The popular bon festival was rewritten as Sensosai, the Ancestor Festival, and was held twice a year.
 Buddhism was written out of this religious calendar, since the government revoked its support for existing Buddhist institutions.

-This reform movement was related to three others during the Edo period: the Kyōhō reforms (1722–1730), the Kansei reforms (1787–1793) and the Keiō Reforms (1864–1867).
+In 1842, Mizuno revoked the 1825 Edict to Repel Foreign Vessels issued during the reign of Tokugawa Ienari and replaced it with a policy of forcing foreign ships to leave by providing them with firewood and water.
+Instead, to protect the country from foreign ships, he required each coastal domain to prepare cannons and submit plans for a watchtower, and he also proposed a policy of placing a 40-kilometer square area around Edo and Osaka, respectively, under the direct control of the shogunate.
+The bureaucrats and common people in the areas to be placed under the direct control of the shogunate reacted strongly against this policy, and Mizuno was eventually removed from his position as Rōjū.
+This was the end of the reform.
+When Mizuno was dismissed, the common people exploded with emotion, surrounding Mizuno's residence, cursing him and throwing stones at his house.
+Eventually, Mizuno was reinstated to the position of Rōjū to deal with foreign ships, but his insistence that Japan should open up to the outside world was not accepted by other shogunate actors, and the era moved into the Bakumatsu era, when Japan was divided over the issue of opening up to the outside world.

 Chronology

 The shogunate's interventions were only partly successful.
 Intervening factors like earthquakes, famine and other disasters exacerbated some of the conditions which the shōgun intended to ameliorate.